-Overall, we have seen a decrease in the net interest margin and spread from 2018 to 2020.
-Interest margin and spread decreased in 2020 as compared to 2019 with the lower asset yields only being partly offset by the decreased cost of funds.

-Looking at the components behind the change in net interest margin for 2020 as compared to 2019, increased average balances in loans of \$184.4 million stands out.
-The additional revenue of \$3.1 million that those balances were responsible for was the largest contributor to the increased interest income of \$1.9 million.
-In 2018 and 2019, loan revenue was positively impacted by the change in the interest rate.
+Overall, we have seen a decrease in the net interest margin and spread from 2019 to 2021.
+Interest margin and spread decreased in 2021 as compared to 2020 with the lower asset yields only being partly offset by the decreased cost of funds.
+Looking at the components behind the change in net interest margin for 2021 as compared to 2020, increased average balances in loans of \$208.4 million stands out.
+Loans acquired with the two acquisitions were \$387.1 million.
+The additional revenue of \$6.3 million that those balances were responsible for was the largest contributor to the increased interest income of \$6.7 million.
+In 2019, loan revenue was positively impacted by the change in the interest rate.
 The majority of variable loans with floor rates attained the point where rate increases caused the rate to go above the floor.
-2018 saw four additional rate hikes of 25 basis points while 2019 had three rate decreases of 25 basis points.
+2019 had three rate decreases of 25 basis points.
 As mentioned previously, March of 2020 had two rate decreases of 50 and 100 basis points.
-The large revenue gain in loan interest was aided by the increased earnings in securities of \$678 thousand.
-The overall asset yield in 2020 decreased by 60 basis points over 2019.
+The large revenue gain in loan interest was aided by the increased earnings in securities of \$250 thousand.
+The overall asset yield in 2021 decreased by 59 basis points over 2020.

-The decreased interest expense in 2020 correlated to the lower rate environment which differed from 2019's high rate environment in which competition for deposits forced higher interest rates.
-In the area where the strategic plan was to gather core deposits, the average balance in savings grew by \$158.8 million during 2020 as compared to 2019's average balance.
+The decreased interest expense in 2021 correlated to the lower rate environment which differed from 2019's high rate environment in which competition for deposits forced higher interest rates.
+In the area where the strategic plan was to gather core deposits, the average balance in savings grew by \$266 million during 2021 as compared to 2020's average balance.
+Interest bearing deposits acquired with the two acquisitions were \$390.1 million.
 The other average balance increase for core deposits was the change in non-interest bearing demand deposits.
-2020's average balance in this portfolio was \$60.7 million higher than 2019's average balance.
-Overall, cost of funds decreased 55 basis points for 2020 over 2019.
+2021's average balance in this portfolio was \$96.5 million higher than 2020's average balance.
+Non-interest bearing demand deposits acquired with the two acquisitions were \$36.5 million.
+Overall, cost of funds decreased 39 basis points for 2021 over 2020.
 The reason behind the decrease was largely due to rate decreases, not the volume increases.

-The net interest margin for 2020 was 3.62% compared to 2019 which was 3.80%.
-The 0.18% decrease for 2020 was directly related to the decreased interest income which was greater than the decreased interest expense.
-Net interest spread was 3.38% for 2020 compared to 2019's 3.43%, creating a 5 basis point difference in the spread.
-Loans as a percentage of earning assets was 79.3% while loans to total assets was 74.2% for 2020.
+The net interest margin for 2021 was 3.31% compared to 2020 which was 3.62%.
+The 0.31% decrease for 2021 was directly related to the decreased interest income which was greater than the decreased interest expense.
+Net interest spread was 3.18% for 2021 compared to 2020's 3.38%, creating a 20 basis point difference in the spread.
+Loans as a percentage of earning assets was 72.3% while loans to total assets was 68.3% for 2021.
 The goal is, as always, to improve the net interest margin and spread and thereby improve profitability.

-In comparing 2019 to 2018, loan volume was primarily responsible for the improvement in interest income as the yield on the overall loan portfolio increased 42 basis points during 2019.
-The only category of asset yield to decrease was the tax exempt investment securities.
-Overall, asset yield increased 39 basis points in 2019 as compared to 2018.
+In comparing 2020 to 2019, loan volume was primarily responsible for the improvement in interest income; however, the yield on the overall loan portfolio decreased 53 basis points during 2020.
+All categories of asset yield decreased in 2020.
+Overall, asset yield decreased 60 basis points in 2020 as compared to 2019.

-The net interest margin fell in 2019, ending 3 basis points below 2018.
-Asset yield increased 39 basis points while the cost of funds increased 56 basis points.
-The yields on the individual segments did cause the overall improvement as all increased with the exception of tax exempt securities.
-The improvement in the asset yield was primarily a result of the change in rate.
-In addition, loans as a percentage of earning assets increased to 79.9% in 2019 compared to 79.3% in 2018.
-Loans to total assets also increased to 75.3% for 2019 compared to 2018's 74.8%.
+The net interest margin fell in 2020, ending 18 basis points below 2019.
+Asset yield decreased 60 basis points while the cost of funds decreased 55 basis points.
+The yields on the individual segments did not cause improvement as all decreased in 2020 from 2019.
+In addition, loans as a percentage of earning assets increased to 79.3% in 2020 compared to 79.9% in 2019.
+Loans to total assets also increased to 74.2% for 2020 compared to 2019's 75.3%.
 Overall yield improves when the balances of the highest yield asset increases, which is loans.